-But they are also grateful for anyone with basic knowledge and experience of keeping dogs safe and happy.
+However, most are also grateful for anyone with basic knowledge and experience of keeping dogs safe and happy.

 No one can tell you whether fostering will be right for you and your family.

-It is a decision you will need to think through carefully, and discuss at length with the rescue society of your choice.
+It is a decision you will need to think through carefully and discuss at length with the rescue society of your choice.

-If you would like to consider becoming a dog fosterer, why not contact your local rescue to find out more.
+If you would like to consider becoming a dog fosterer, why not contact your local rescue center to find out more.

-Labrador Rescues in the United Kingdom
+Lab Rescues in the United Kingdom

 - Labrador Retriever Rescue North West

 - The Labrador Rescue Trust

 - Labrador Retriever Rescue Scotland